On Dynamic Distributed Computing: Applications

 \subsection{NOW-Broadcast}

-The \emph{broadcast problem}, first introduced in \cite{pease1980reaching}, is one of the fundamental primitive in distributed computing, in the sense that it can be used as a building block for constructing more complex protocols for other tasks.
-Therefore, the design of efficient protocols solving this problem is of paramount importance.
-In a nutshell, the broadcast problem is defined as follows; the sender, a specific node in the network, aims at sending a message to all the nodes in the network such that (a) either all the nodes received the message of the sender and thy are sure that all the messages received are the same (\emph{i.e.}, all the messages received are consistent) or (b) the broadcast is aborted and all the nodes are aware of this issue (this could happens for instance if the sender tries to send different messages to different nodes).
+\emph{Broadcast}, first introduced in \cite{pease1980reaching}, is one of the fundamental primitives in distributed computing.
+In a nutshell, the sender, a specific node in the network, aims at sending a message to all nodes in the network such that (a) either they all receive the same message, or (b) the broadcast is aborted and none receive it (this could happen for instance if the sender crashes or tries to send different messages to different nodes).

-The broadcast problem becomes particularly challenging in the context in which the adversary controls some of the nodes of networks and can make them act maliciously.
-Most of the current broadcast protocols that can tolerate an adversary controlling a constant fraction of the nodes have a communication cost per bit broadcast that is at least quadratic in the size of the network (compared to linear when there is no adversary).
-The design of a broadcast protocol with a lower communication cost would increased the efficiency of protocol heavily relying on the access to a broadcast channel has a primitive.
-However, such a protocol cannot be deterministic.
-In the following, we will show how to use NOW to design robust and efficient probabilistic broadcast protocols.
+Broadcast is particularly challenging in a system in which the adversary controls some of the nodes.
+Current broadcast algorithms that tolerate an adversary controlling a constant fraction of the nodes have a communication cost that is at least quadratic in the size of the network (compared to linear when there is no adversary).
+The design of a broadcast algorithm with a lower communication cost would increase the efficiency of any algorithm relying on a broadcast channel.
+However, such an algorithm cannot be deterministic.
+In the following, we discuss how to use our overlay of clusters to design a robust and efficient probabilistic broadcast algorithm.

-\subsubsection{Broadcasting in a network composed only of honest nodes.}
+\subsubsection{Broadcasting in a network composed only of honest nodes}